Area-52-Percent/Cow-Duction/README.md

 # Area 52%

-We're a team of 10 students (+ 6 freelancers) at Drexel University, tasked with building a game for the [Voyager motion platform](https://vimeo.com/mosimlab) in Game Development: Workshop II.
+We are Drexel University students tasked with building a game for the [Voyager motion platform](https://vimeo.com/mosimlab) in Game Development: Workshop I/II.

 View our full team roster [here](https://www.area52p.com/team).